 Safari

-The IFES website will be compatible with the latest version of Chrome at the time development begins.
+The IFES website will be compatible with the latest version of Safari at the time development begins.

 Mobile Devices

 iPhone

 The IFES website will be tested against the two most recent generations of the iPhone at the time production begins.
 This will likely be the iPhone 5 and the iPhone 6.
 IFES may choose to replace the iPhone 5 with the iPhone 6 Plus upon request.